 Every program includes great learning opportunities for children:

 - Circle time on Zoom: interactive online gatherings for stories, songs, movement, concept learning and social skills practice.
 These are developmentally appropriate, so are a little different for each age group.
 For example, for our toddlers, circle time may be 15 – 20 minutes.
-For older children, circle time may be 30 or more minutes and will include activities like show and tell.
+For older children, circle time may be 30 or 40 minutes and will include interactive activities like show and tell.

 - Ideas for hands-on learning activities that are easy for you to provide at home.
 These may be communicated in circle time or parent ed sessions, or may be shared by email, video, or on Seesaw app.
 Some teachers may offer supplies for pick-up.
 Activity ideas may include art experiences, craft projects, sensory play, music, STEM learning, large motor, and fine motor activities.
 All will be developmentally appropriate and designed to help children learn and develop.